Jorinde Voigt: Work

-In 2002, Voigt moved away from photography and began to make drawings that she is best known for, which she has described over the years as projection surfaces, visualized thought models, scientific experimental designs, notations, scores, and diagrams.
-In 2003, she developed a symbolic system in the series, Notations Florida and Indonesia.
-According to art historian Astrid Schmidt-Burkhardt, the sixty ink drawings which comprise Notations Florida, "already contain all the registers of perception that would also distinguish her later works."
-These drawings record the artist's impressions when traveling from Orlando to Miami.
-Voigt has explained that she “no longer pressed the shutter but rather took notes,” producing images that could not be classified as perspectival and instead reflected the juxtaposition and simultaneity of her experiences.
+In 2002, Voigt began making drawings that have been described as projection surfaces, visualized thought models, scientific experimental designs, notations, scores, and diagrams.
+In 2003, she developed a system in the series Notations, Florida, and Indonesia.
+These drawings record the artist's impressions while traveling from Orlando to Miami.
+Further work cycles, developed from the study of perception, were established in this early series.

-Further work cycles developed from the study of perception were established in this early series.
-Although formally and conceptually diverse, these cycles share an interest in representing underlying structures and capturing the simultaneity of experience through markings on paper.